 Many people, such as tourists and business travellers, remain unaware of international trade controls.
 Information materials, posters and information leaflets can be displayed or distributed, for example at airports, public meeting places and markets, to advise the general public about trade regulations.
-CITES materials are already available but local education and awareness-raising programmes, targeted at areas where waterbirds are being collected for domestic or international trade, seem to be needed.
+CITES materials are already available, but local education and awareness raising programmes, targeted where waterbirds are being collected for domestic or international trade, seem to be needed.

 Also needed are partnerships that build links amongst all interested groups.
 These groups, which may involve governmental, non-governmental or commercial interests, may look at problems, share information, investigate issues and implement changes.
 When working together, each becomes more aware of the priorities of its partners.
-Furthermore, the interest generated in combined efforts continues beyond the individual project and with improved communication and information dissemination, each partner becomes more effective in playing a role in the regulation or management of trade on a sustainable basis.
+Further, the interest generated in combined efforts continues beyond the individual project, and with improved communication and information dissemination, each partner becomes more effective in playing its role in relation to regulating or managing trade on a sustainable basis.